 Please see the link in our side bar for additional information.

 Every year the Infant Team welcomes two psychology interns for training in this important and valued work.
-Interns are given one to two cases to follow for the year and are closely supervised.
+Interns are given two to three cases to follow for the year and are closely supervised.
 They attend staffings on Tuesdays from 8:30am – 11:00am during which the faculty and interns discuss current cases, review tapes of assessments or therapy and come to a consensus on recommendations regarding each case.
+They attend monthly meetings with DCFS to staff cases and complete monthly forensic reports.
 The interns take the role of primary clinician on their case, working directly with the DCFS case worker assigned to the case, doing all assessments, maintaining a chart on the client(s) and producing written quarterly reports.
 The intern may be subpoenaed to testify as a witness.
 If this occurs they are well-prepared by DCFS’s attorneys and by the faculty members of the Infant Team.
 Should expert testimony be needed, the intern’s direct supervisor would be called in to do so.
 The year follows the academic model and so begins July 1 and ends June 30.

 Additional information about our Infant Team.